Dual certificates of primal cone membership: Application to polynomial optimization

 \subsection{Nonnegative bases, LP- and SOCP-representable subcones of SOS polynomials}

 In an attempt to get around the high complexity of solving large-scaled SDPs associated with SOS certificates (\cref{thm:SOS}), various authors have suggested using polyhedral or second-order cone representable subcones of SOS polynomials \cite{Handelman1988,KuangGhaddarNaoumSawayaZuluaga2019,KuryatnikovaVeraZuluaga2024}.
-These include the following, in increasing order of complexity: \begin{enumerate} \item Polynomials with nonnegative coefficients in a fixed basis chosen to be trivially nonnegative on $\Delta$; \item Polynomials of the form \eqref{eq:mXm} with a diagonally dominant $X$ whose diagonal is componentwise nonnegative (sometimes referred to as DSOS polynomials); \item Polynomials of the form \eqref{eq:mXm}, where $X$ is a matrix with factor-width no greater then $k$; i.e., $X$ is a sum of PSD matrices that are non-zero only in a single principal submatrix of order $k$ \cite{BlekhermanDeyShuSun2022}.
+These include the following, in increasing order of complexity: \begin{enumerate} \item Polynomials with nonnegative coefficients in a given basis that consists of trivially nonnegative polynomials over $\Delta$, e.g., when each basis polynomial is a product of some of the polynomials $q_i$ defining $\Delta$ in \eqref{eq:Delta}; \item Polynomials of the form \eqref{eq:mXm} with a diagonally dominant $X$ whose diagonal is componentwise nonnegative (sometimes referred to as DSOS polynomials); \item Polynomials of the form \eqref{eq:mXm}, where $X$ is a matrix with factor-width no greater then $k$; i.e., $X$ is a sum of PSD matrices that are non-zero only in a single principal submatrix of order $k$ \cite{BlekhermanDeyShuSun2022}.
 (In the $k=2$ case, these are sometimes called SDSOS polynomials.) \end{enumerate} It is clear that each of these cones are of the form $\K_A$ where $\K$ is either the nonnegative orthant or a Cartesian product of PSD matrices of order at most $k$.
 In Cases (1) and (3) this is immediate from the definition.
 (Also recall that the cone of $2\times 2$ PSD matrices is linearly isomorphic to a three-dimensional second-order cone, making the SDSOS cone SOCP-representable.)
 In Case (2) we refer to the fact that diagonally dominant positive semidefinite matrices of order $n$ have $n^2$ explicitly known extreme rays, and every matrix in the cone can be written as a conic combination of these extreme vectors; see, e.g., \cite[Theorem 2]{BarkerCarlson1975} or \cite[Proposition 1]{Dahl2000}.
 Therefore, H-certificates obtained from the standard logarithmic barrier of $\K_A^*$ can be used to rigorously certify membership in this cone.

 As with SOS polynomials, $\dim(\K)\gg\dim(\K_A)$ (particularly in Cases (1) and (3) above), and the matrix $A$ is an easily computable matrix with rational entries in the case of DSOS and SDSOS polynomials.
 It is usually a rational matrix in Case (1), too, unless the chosen basis polynomials have irrational coefficients.
 Thus, numerically computed H-certificates (see Section \ref{sec:computing}) are automatically rational vectors whose correctness can be verified in rational arithmetic if the certified polynomial $p-\alpha$ has rational coefficients.